xma711/notebook/computer_networks/wifi/README.md

 Reference: http://www.logicsupply.com/uwn200/

-The guide to install the driver for linux can be found here: https://docs.google.com/document/d/1-CIGQYdk8ZhU3D3UCNn70jc7C9HdXvEZAsiNW71fGIE/edit
+The guide to install the driver for Linux can be found here: https://docs.google.com/document/d/1-CIGQYdk8ZhU3D3UCNn70jc7C9HdXvEZAsiNW71fGIE/edit

 For archlinux, use command "*pacman -S dkms-mt7601*". so far this command works on kernel 3.18.1-1-ARCH.
 What i did actually is: install dkms-mt7601 first. reboot. not working. uninstall mt7601 and reinstall. copy the NetworkManager wifi conf file to the node. enable network manager. and then it works.
 So the point is that i need to use networkManager rather than the original whatever manager in the node.

-One possible solucion to make it work in kernel 3.8, is to upgrade the kernel from 3.8.13-31-ARCH to 3.8.13.39-ARCH. commands:
+One possible solution to make it work in kernel 3.8, is to upgrade the kernel from 3.8.13-31-ARCH to 3.8.13.39-ARCH. commands:

 *pacman -Syy* (update package list)